 On the first of the month of Elul, the shofar echoed through the Jewish encampment and the nation heard that Moses was ascending to receive the second Tablets.
 On Mount Sinai Moses devoted his days and nights to learning Torah from G-d, so he could bring it back to the nation.
 Forty days later, on Yom Kippur, he came down with the second Tablets.

-For this reason, these days were set aside as days of Divine forgiveness, a time when G-d is ready to hear and accept our Teshuvah (repentence or return) and is desirous of our closeness.
+For this reason, these days were set aside as days of Divine forgiveness, a time when G-d is ready to hear and accept our Teshuvah (repentance) and is desirous of our closeness.
 These days culminate in the complete absolution of sin and our reunification with G-d on Yom Kippur.